centreon/centreon-archived/bin/centreond/docs/guide.rst

 PUTLOG
 ------

-The request shoudln't be used by third-party program.
+The request shouldn't be used by third-party program.
 It's commonly used by the internal modules.
 The client request:
 ::